cakhigbe/cakhigbe.github.io/_pages/about.md

   - /home/
 ---

-I am a PhD in the Department of Economics at the <a href="https://lsa.umich.edu/econ/people.html"> University of Michigan</a>.
+I am a PhD student in the Department of Economics at the <a href="https://lsa.umich.edu/econ/people.html"> University of Michigan</a>.
 My research interests are in Behavioral Economics, Development Economics, and Economic Policy.

 I also work as a graduate student instructor for ECON 101: Principles of Microeconomics.